 Unless you’re sitting behind the cashier’s counter and keeping track of the inventory yourself, it is challenging to check on-counter thefts and pilferage.
 These can take many forms in restaurants.
 Right from having the wrong amount of raw materials delivered and thefts in the inventory, to unrecorded orders, it is difficult to control thefts.
 CCTV cameras, strict rules, and warnings, all have been known to go in vain without manual interventions.

 POS software with the theft control feature can help you solve this problem and control restaurant costs.
 It will allow you to set, control and manage permissions for your restaurant staff for various tasks assigned to them.
 The software keeps logs of all activities of each member and status of the assignments allotted to employees.
 Thus, you can reduce thefts by 3-5 percent.
+This is a great food cost-saving idea for your restaurant.

 4. Analyze Daily Reports